stefanfaur/MovieLink-for-Notion/README.md

 5. The QuickMovie extension should now be installed and visible in your extensions list.

 ## Usage
+*if the extension does not work, it might be because the OMDB API key has expired.
+You can change it in content.js.
+An update to this system is coming.
+OMDb API Keys are free for 1000 uses/day.*
 1. Open Notion in your Chrome browser and type the name of a movie.
 2. Select the movie name with your cursor.
 3. Press `Ctrl+Shift+R` to delete the movie name and copy the IMDb link to your clipboard.